The Art Law Review: India

 Loaning of antiques and art treasures in India is governed by the Guidelines for Lending Art/Antiquity to Institutions/Museums Abroad and Within the Country, provided by the Ministry of Culture.
 The Guidelines contain procedures for temporarily loaning art to foreign and national institutions and museums.
 Art may be loaned to international institutions or museums for three years, which is extendable by two years, on approval of the Inter-Ministerial Committee for Exhibition, headed by the Culture Secretary.
 Further, art may be sent outside India, for exhibitions, for a maximum of six months, which is extendable by an additional six months.
 Art may be loaned nationally, to government museums or institutions only.
 This loan may be long term (for 10 years, extendable by five years) or short term (for one year, further extendable by one year).
 These loans are extendable only on the approval of the Director General of the ASI or by the institution loaning the artwork.
 There is also a cooling-off period of three years between works being loaned to museums and institutions abroad.

-Private collectors loan works to art museums in India.
-This is undertaken by parties through an agreement or contract.
+Private collectors loan works to art museums in India, by agreement.

 iii Cross-border transactions